MountainMan12/Speech2Text/README.md

 The output after processing is:
 I am 10 years old.
 I want to become a CM of my state.
 I only have 10 ₹
 ```
+### ISSUES:
+As you can see the currency symbol was not present before the integer amount.
+I am currently working to fix that.
+Although it's a simple problem and it shall be resolved soon

 ### ERRORS:
 In case of any errors or queries please feel free to contact on my e-mail: pawan12394@gmail.com.